Mackenzie-High/autumn/specification/functions/c37f0065d7fcecbc3c2e66d92aea48de.md

 ## Formals

-contains the entry.
+Parameterrecordcontains the entry.
-is the index of the entry.
+Parameterindexis the index of the entry.

 ## Returns

 Return the value stored in the <i>record</i> entry that is identified by the given <i>index</i>.

+## Throws

+[NullPointerException](https://docs.oracle.com/javase/7/docs/api/java/lang/NullPointerException.html)if <i>record</i> is null.
+[IndexOutOfBoundsException](https://docs.oracle.com/javase/7/docs/api/java/lang/IndexOutOfBoundsException.html)if <i>index</i> is out of bounds.